Peter Shaffer

+Sir Peter Levin Shaffer CBE (15 May 1926 – 6 June 2016) was an English playwright, screenwriter, and novelist.
+His best-known works are the plays Equus and Amadeus, both of which earned him the Tony Award for Best Play.
+They were later adapted for the screen by Shaffer himself in 1977 and 1984, respectively.
+He was nominated for an Academy Award for both screenplays, winning for Amadeus, which also earned him a Golden Globe Award.
+Shaffer also earned nominations for two BAFTA Awards and a Laurence Olivier Award.

 Early life

 Shaffer was born to a Jewish family in Liverpool, the son of Reka (née Fredman) and estate agent Jack Shaffer.
 He grew up in London and was the identical twin brother of fellow playwright Anthony Shaffer.

 He was educated at the Hall School, Hampstead, and St Paul's School, London, and subsequently he gained a scholarship to Trinity College, Cambridge, to study history.
 Shaffer was a Bevin Boy coal miner during World War II, and took a number of jobs including bookstore clerk, and assistant at the New York Public Library, before discovering his dramatic talents.

-Theatrical career
+Career

+Theatre

 Shaffer's first play, The Salt Land (1955), was presented on ITV on 8 November 1955.
 Encouraged by this success, Shaffer continued to write and established his reputation as a playwright in 1958, with the production of Five Finger Exercise, which opened in London under the direction of John Gielgud and won the Evening Standard Drama Award.
 When Five Finger Exercise moved to New York City in 1959, it was equally well received and landed Shaffer the New York Drama Critics' Circle Award for Best Foreign Play.

-Shaffer's next piece was a double bill, The Private Ear/The Public Eye, two plays each containing three characters and concerning aspects of love.
+Shaffer's next piece was a double bill, The Private Ear and The Public Eye, two plays each containing three characters and concerning aspects of love.
 They were presented in May 1962 at the Globe Theatre, and both starred Maggie Smith and Kenneth Williams.
-Smith won the Evening Standard Theatre Award for Best Leading Actress at the age of 27.
+Smith won the Evening Standard Theatre Award for Best Leading Actress.

 The National Theatre was established in 1963, and virtually all of Shaffer's subsequent work was done in its service.
-His canon contains a unique mix of philosophical dramas and satirical comedies.
+His canon contains a mix of philosophical dramas and satirical comedies.
 The Royal Hunt of the Sun (1964) presents the conquest and killing of the Inca ruler Atahuallpa by the conquistador Francisco Pizarro in Peru, while Black Comedy (1965) takes a humorous look at the antics of a group of characters feeling their way around a pitch-black room – although the stage is actually flooded with light.